premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-22. How is the bridge pattern different from the adapter pattern?
+22. How is the bridge pattern different from the adapter pattern?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)